top of page

 AI seems to be inevitable... for now

 Companies throw billions into the latest tech race, chasing the tiniest edge over competitors to boost their shares.
-Governments bend over backwards to welcome those investments, even if they are detrimental to the energy needs of local populations and the fight against climate change.
+Governments bend over backwards to welcome those investments, even if they are detrimental to local populations' energy needs and to the fight against climate change.

-In the meantime, the general public is presented with a plethoric offer of new toys to play with: smart home automation, autonomous vehicles, fitness trackers…
+In the meantime, the general public is offered a wide range of new gadgets to try: smart home automation, autonomous vehicles, fitness trackers...

 And of course, generating content.

-Once hailed as a promise for humanity to finally be done with intense and painful labor, Artificial Intelligence is now globally adopted as a tool used to create what made us unique: drawings, paintings, graphic illustrations, videos, and now even films and novels.
+Once hailed as a promise of humanity finally being done with intense and painful labor, Artificial Intelligence is now widely adopted as a tool to create what made us unique: drawings, paintings, graphic illustrations, videos, and now even films and novels.

 Granted, its use hasn’t been widely normalized yet.
-The double strike of the Writers and Screen Actors Guilds of 2023 managed to prevent the big Hollywood studios from having free reins in using artificial intelligence tools for writing their scripts and using an actor’s likeness ad vitam eternam.
-But now that the Silicon Valley walks hand in hand with the creative industry, the use of AI will not stop being pushed yet.
+The double strike of the Writers and Screen Actors Guilds of 2023 managed to prevent the big Hollywood studios from having free rein in using artificial intelligence tools to write their scripts and to use an actor’s likeness ad vitam eternam.
+But now that Silicon Valley walks hand in hand with the creative industry, the use of AI will not stop being pushed.

 My take on AI writing

 Was it good?
-If you want a checklist of every possible buzzword and sentence designed to excite Google’s algorithm… sure.
+If you're looking for a checklist of every possible buzzword and sentence meant to impress Google’s algorithm… sure.

 Did it move me?
-Not a bit.
-The text felt like a combination of words smashed together at lightspeed, with no reflection on intention or meaning.
-And that’s exactly how AI works.
+Not at all.
+The text felt like a jumble of words shoved together at lightning speed, with no regard for intention or meaning.
+And that’s exactly how AI works

 To quote the legendary filmmaker and writer Werner Herzog: “There are stories, but they have no soul.
 They are empty and soulless.”